08 January 2017

 History of Bookmobile Services in Beaufort County

-To give context to the resurrected service delivery mode, Brewer researched Beaufort Township Library records, Beaufort County Library records, and vertical file materials we hold here in the Beaufort District Collection to compile the "Beaufort County Bookmobile Timeline" and information about past "Beaufort County Bookmobile Librarians" posted below.
-Be sure to listen to her interview with Armistead Reasoner for the Library's In Biblio Novitas podcast.
-It's being recorded on 11 January 2017.
-Reasoner gets the podcast up rather quickly so expect it to be online within the next two weeks or so.
+To give context to the resurrected service delivery mode, Amanda Brewer researched Beaufort Township Library records, Beaufort County Library records, and vertical file materials we hold here in the Beaufort District Collection to compile the "Beaufort County Bookmobile Timeline" and information about past "Beaufort County Bookmobile Librarians" posted below.
+I have updated it to include activities and personnel to June 2024.

 Beaufort County Bookmobile Timeline